netdata/netdata/docs/netdata-cloud/signing-in.md

 ## Signing in to your Netdata Cloud account

 The process of signing in to an existing Netdata Cloud account the same as [registering for a new account](#registering-a-netdata-cloud-account).
-The recommended method is to use the `Sign in` button at the top-right corner of a Netdata nodes's dashboard.
+The recommended method is to use the **Sign in** button at the top-right corner of a Netdata nodes's dashboard.
 Choose the method you used to register for your Netdata Cloud account and complete the process.

 ![A screenshot of the Sign in button in the Netdata dashboard](https://user-images.githubusercontent.com/1153921/59782688-6252d200-9273-11e9-9975-52be0d6714bf.png)

 ## Adding additional nodes to your Netdata Cloud account

-There is currently only one way to associate additional Netdata nodes with your Netdata Cloud account: You must visit the web dashboard for each node and click the `Sign in` button and complete the [sign in process](#signing-in-to-your-netdata-cloud-account).
+There is currently only one way to associate additional Netdata nodes with your Netdata Cloud account: You must visit the web dashboard for each node and click the **Sign in** button and complete the [sign in process](#signing-in-to-your-netdata-cloud-account).

 !!! note ""
     We are aware that the process of registering each node individually is cumbersome for those who want to implement Netdata Cloud's features across a large infrastructure.

+    Please view [this comment on issue #6318](https://github.com/netdata/netdata/issues/6318#issuecomment-504106329) for how we plan on improving the process for adding additional nodes to your Netdata Cloud account.

     We have plans [on our roadmap](https://blog.netdata.cloud/posts/netdata-cloud-announcement/) to greatly improve this registration process as soon as possible.

 ## Private registries and Netdata Cloud

-Users of [private registries](../../registry/README.md#run-your-own-registry) should be aware that after signing in to Netdata Cloud, they will be using the Netdata Cloud registry instead of their private registry.
+If you use a [private registry](../../registry/README.md#run-your-own-registry), and sign in to Netdata Cloud, you'll be using the Netdata Cloud registry in addition to your private registry.

-If you're using a private registry, clicking the `Sign in` button will display a modal window warning you about the process of migrating away from your private registry and to Netdata Cloud's registry.
+Clicking the **Sign in** button on the Netdata dashboard will display a modal window warning you about the synchronization of your private registry's entries to the Netdata Cloud's registry.

 ![A screenshot of the private registry warning modal](https://user-images.githubusercontent.com/1153921/59807493-fd1bd280-92ac-11e9-8017-98efb2cbbed8.png)

-If your company's data policies do not allow associating nodes with the Netdata Cloud registry, you should click the `Cancel` button and continue using your private registry.
-You will be able to access the Nodes List in the top-left corner of a Netdata dashboard, but you will not be able to use the [Nodes View](nodes-view.md) feature within Netdata Cloud, or any of the [additional features](https://blog.netdata.cloud/posts/netdata-cloud-announcement/#what-features-will-netdata-cloud-offer) on our roadmap.
+If your company's data policies don't allow storing information about your nodes on the Netdata Cloud registry, you should click the **Cancel** button and continue using your private registry.
+You'll be able to access the Nodes List in the top-left corner of a Netdata dashboard, but you won't be able to use the [Nodes View](nodes-view.md) feature within Netdata Cloud, or any of the [additional features](https://blog.netdata.cloud/posts/netdata-cloud-announcement/#what-features-will-netdata-cloud-offer) on our roadmap.
+You can also sign up for the waiting list for the [hosted and/or on-premises versions of Netdata Cloud](README.md#running-netdata-cloud-on-premises-or-as-a-hosted-instance) that we're working on.

-If you agree to use Netdata Cloud over your private registry, and opt-in to let Netdata Cloud receive and store the information described [here](../../registry/README.md#what-data-does-the-registry-store), you should click the `Sign in` button again to continue the registration/sign in process.
+If you agree to use Netdata Cloud over your private registry, and opt-in to let Netdata Cloud receive and store the information described [here](../../registry/README.md#what-data-does-the-registry-store), you should click the **Sign in** button again to continue the registration/sign in process.

 ### Returning to your private registry